-The Intermediate Level is a critical step in helping students become dance artists of professional caliber.
-Dance instruction at this level further strengthens the skills and techniques learned in the basic level, and students enhance their body flexibility and their ability to express the forms.
+The Intermediate Level is a critical step for students in the process of becoming dance artists of professional caliber.
+Dance instruction at this level further builds on the skills and techniques learned at the Basic Level with an aim of enhancing body flexibility and the ability to express emotions and ideas.
+More difficult movement combinations are introduced that require greater coordination and range of motion for movements.

-In addition, instruction provides comprehensive training in body movements and nuance in Chinese dance.
-Students will learn the methods and techniques of Chinese dance performances that are characterized by the external expression of the dancer’s internal sensibility.
-Training in basic skills is combined with techniques to help students deepen their understanding and appreciation of Chinese dance.
+Instruction at this level provides comprehensive training in intermediate classical Chinese dance movements as well as greater attention to musical overtones, movement style, and character portrayal.
+Students learn the methods and techniques of Chinese dance performance that are characterized by the external expression of the dancer’s internal sensibility.
+Training in intermediate skills is combined with the exploration of cultural nuances in movement that help students deepen their understanding and appreciation of Chinese dance.

 Fundamentals of Classical Chinese Dance III, IV

-These courses are a continuation of the Basic Level course to extend the body’s flexibility and capabilities, deepen the students’ grasp of the form of classical Chinese dance, and improve the expressiveness of the physical body.
+These courses are a continuation of the Basic Level courses and continue to extend the body’s range of motion and capabilities, deepen the students’ grasp of the form of classical Chinese dance, and improve the expressiveness of the physical body.
+Students will be introduced to more challenging movement sequences that interlace various special techniques with fundamental movements.
+The courses focus on movement elongation and the development of coordination and physical control to perform combinations of increasing difficulty.

 Shen Yun (身韻) III, IV